sambj24/deepbrief.github.io/_posts/2025-08-15-infrastructureascode.md

 categories: [posts]
 tags: [technology]
 author: joe
-description: "If your team isn’t managing infrastructure like product, you’re moving too slow, spending too much, and putting customers at risk."
+description: "If your team is not managing infrastructure like product, you’re moving too slow, spending too much, and putting customers at risk."
 toc: false
 ---